SolarLune/tetra3d/readme.md

 	// Below, we'll pass both the Scene and the scene root because 1) the Scene influences
 	// how Models draw (fog, for example), and 2) we may not want to render all Models.

-	// Camera.RenderNodes() renders all Nodes in a tree, starting with the
+	// Camera.RenderScene() renders all Nodes in a scene, starting with the
-	// Node specified.
+	// scene's root.
 You can also use Camera.Render() to simply render a selection of
-	// individual Models.
-	g.Camera.RenderNodes(g.GameScene, g.GameScene.Root)
+	// individual Models, or Camera.RenderNodes() to render a subset of a scene tree. g.Camera.RenderScene(g.GameScene)

 	// Before drawing the result, clear the screen first; in this case, with a color, though we
 	// can also go with screen.Clear().